sparkgeo/darknetab/simd/simd-readme.md

 Note that the annotations directory is optional.

+You should also copy all of the files from validation into the training directory.
+The mine.testing.data file specifies which files are used for training, testing, and validation.
+However, there is a small bug in the SIMD repo where files in testing.txt are in both training and the validation directories.
+Copying them all to the training directory is just easier.

 Now inside the darknetab/simd directory, make a backup directory so that it now looks like this:

 ```